bpptkg/komapy/docs/get_started.rst

 The property ``fields`` is required and it tells KomaPy that it should plot field named ``timestamp`` on x axis, and field named ``slope_distance`` on y axis.
-The property ``xaxis_date`` tells that on the x axis, it should using datetime type instead of regular type.
+The property ``xaxis_date`` tells that on the x axis, it should using date time type instead of regular type.